Author Page

 Table Soccer Rules and Strategy

 My first published work was a book titled 'Table Soccer Rules and Strategy'.
 In 1974 a faddish game began to emerge called Fussball.
 Even though the game has been around since World War One, its popularity didn’t emerge until the 1970s.
 At the height of its popularity, Fussball was a national pastime among the young and 1/2 million dollar tournaments were held in the United States.
 My brother Steve and I got 'hooked' on the game during college in 1971 and 1972 and began writing the book.
 Steve was finishing his dissertation for his PhD and I was taking post graduate courses at the University of Minnesota.
 In our spare time we either played Fussball at the 'Big Ten Bar' on campus, or we were writing the book.
 After college, we both moved to Phoenix, Arizona and found a local publisher.
 The book was published in 1974 by O'Sullivan Woodside and Company and sold over 20,000 copies.
+There are many references to the book on the World Wide Web and it is commonly referred to as an 'obscure little book'.
+One would expect such a label after 32 years and the book out of print for 20 years.
+Still, it was the first book to address the rules and the first book to teach novice players about the strategy and psychology of the play.
+And, yes, that is me on the cover eons ago.

 Marshall High School Memory Book